gdsbook/book/notebooks/07_local_autocorrelation.md

 where $m_2$ is the second moment (variance) of the distribution of values in the data, $z_i = y_i - \bar{y}$, $w_{i,j}$ is the spatial weight for the pair of observations $i$ and $j$, and $n$ is the number of observations.

-LISAs are widely used in many fields to identify clusters of values in space.
+LISAs are widely used in many fields to identify geographical clusters of values or find geographcial outliers.
 They are a very useful tool that can quickly return areas in which values are concentrated and provide suggestive evidence about the processes that might be at work.
 For that, they have a prime place in the exploratory toolbox.
-Examples of contexts where LISAs can be useful include: identification of spatial clusters of poverty in regions, detection of ethnic enclaves, delineation of areas of particularly high/low activity of any phenomenon, etc.
+Examples of contexts where LISAs can be useful include: identification of geographical clusters of poverty in regions, detection of ethnic enclaves, delineation of areas of particularly high/low activity of any phenomenon, etc.